‘I got in a kart and I just didn't stop’

 Biography

-The young man started karting in a rental vehicle in 2012, at the Vuiteboeuf Lien externetrack in western Switzerland.
+The young man started karting in a rental vehicle in 2012, at the Vuiteboeufexternal link track in western Switzerland.
 From the very beginning, he loved speed.
 After one season, he decided to race more seriously and began progressing through different categories until making the jump to the adult X30 Elite in 2017.
 The same year, he finished first in the Swiss Vega Championships and 4th in the national Championships.

 And in 2018, he joined Ferrara Kart, a team with three drivers set up in Varese, Italy by the highly-regarded international karting mechanic Domenico Ferrara.